The history of the USS Irex:

-[ Captain Gallemore ] On 31 July 1956, Captain Snyder was relieved by Lt.
-Cmdr.
-James G. Gallemore, originally from Honolulu and who had previously been the Exec on the Becuna for two years after serving on the Bumper and Grouper.
-I'm not sure if the set of North Atlantic operations occurred before or after this change in command.
+On 31 July 1956, CDR James Gilbert “Gil” Gallemore assumed command.
+He was originally from Honolulu and had previously been the Exec on the Becuna for two years after serving on the Bumper and Grouper.
+I'm not sure if the group of North Atlantic operations occurred before or after this change in command.

 Here are some of my own recollections of this period.
 Unfortunately, my memory is not as good as some of my shipmates.